Common blanket octopus: Sexual dimorphism

 The common blanket octopus exhibits one of the highest degrees of sexual size-dimorphism found in large animals.
-There are several theories as to why this developed.
+The blanket octopus exhibits remarkable sexual dimorphism, with females reaching up to 2 meters in length, while males typically remain about 2.4 cm.
+This size disparity is one of the most striking features of the species (Petrić et al., 2023).There are several theories as to why this developed.
 It is advantageous for females to be big; their large eggs take a lot of energy to maintain.
 The bigger a female is, the more eggs she can carry, and she can birth more offspring that could potentially survive to adulthood.
 Sperm does not require much energy or space to maintain, so males do not face the same pressure to be big.
 The use of the Portuguese man o' war tentacles is effective only in smaller animals.
 So selection may have favoured males to remain small in order to continue to utilize this defence mechanism.